Advising us of your requirements

 A recognised assistance dog is a dog which is highly trained to assist a disabled person.
 The customer must provide official documentation which confirms that the dog is a fully-trained recognised assistance dog or is under the control of a trainer.
 Training must have been undertaken by an organisation that is accredited to one of the following:

 We will not accept liability for any Guide or Assistance Dogs that are not properly documented when they present for carriage, including any liability for injury to, or loss, delay, sickness or death of the animal generally or for any costs incurred in the event that the Guide Dog or Assistance Dog is refused entry into or passage through any country, state or territory.

 Guide or Assistance Dogs will be accommodated free of charge on the floor of the aircraft at the feet of the handler.
 Guide or Assistance Dogs must wear a harness, to be supplied by the handler, at all times whilst in the airport terminal and whilst on board the aircraft.
 The harness must be tied to the owner’s seat belt during take-off, landing, turbulence and when the “fasten seat belt” sign is illuminated.

-To ensure that all necessary procedures are completed, passengers with Guide or Assistance Dogs are recommended to present themselves at the Bag Drop Desk 90 minutes prior to the scheduled departure time of their Flight.
+To ensure that all necessary procedures are completed, passengers with Guide or Assistance Dogs are recommended to present themselves at the Bag Drop Desk 2 hours prior to the scheduled departure time of their flight.
 Please refer to Article 12 (Check-in and Airport Procedures) for further information.